btakita/philosophy/writing/gulf.md

 # Gulf

 I feel a gulf between where I am & where I will be.
-The wall that was the cocoon, the womb protecting...nurturing...smothering
+The wall that was the cocoon, the womb protecting...nurturing...smothering...yielding...

 The fire rages within, yet is muted by my befuddled exterior.